 - The Office of Legislative Services (OLS) estimates that raising the income threshold for free school meals will increase annual school district expenditures for the meals by \$19.4 million.
-Because the State will reimburse school districts for these expenditures, the annual State expenditure increase will be \$19.4 million, which will also be an equal revenue increase for school districts. - In addition, schools that currently do not participate in the National School Lunch Program and the federal School Breakfast Program would be required to participate in these programs by the bill, and this may result in significant one-time capital costs. - The OLS notes that school districts may incur additional costs from increased administrative duties that will result from the bill, such as publicizing the various ways in which free meals are being made available to students and assisting parents to apply for free meals.
+Because the State will reimburse school districts for these expenditures, the annual State expenditure increase will be \$19.4 million, which will also be an equal revenue increase for school districts. - In addition, certain schools that currently do not participate in the federal School Breakfast Program would be required to participate in this program by the bill, and this may result in increased administrative costs for those schools.
+The OLS notes that these expenditure increases would be mitigated to the extent schools apply for and are granted financial hardship waivers from participating in the School Breakfast program. - The OLS notes that school districts may incur additional costs from increased administrative duties that will result from the bill, such as publicizing the various ways in which free meals are being made available to students and assisting parents to apply for free meals.

-- School districts that already utilize the National School Lunch Program and the federal School Breakfast Program may see increased expenditures and revenues if more students participate as a result of the bill's provisions.
+- School districts may also see increased expenditures and revenues if more students participate in the National School Lunch Program and the federal School Breakfast Program as a result of the bill's provisions.
 If the bill were to result in a one percent increase in overall participation in the National School Lunch Program and federal School Breakfast Program, schools would see an expenditure and revenue increase of around \$9.6 million Statewide. - Federal funds would pay for the entirety of the participation increase in the free meal component of the two federal programs.
 The cost of the participation increase in the reduced price component of the programs would be divided between the federal government and the State, with the State paying for the share of the meal for which the student's family would be responsible.
 The State will serve as the conduit for any federal funds received under these two programs, meaning that there would be equivalent State expenditure and revenue increases as the money passes through the State. - The bill would also impose additional administrative duties on the Department of Agriculture and the Department of Education.
-The most significant such duty may be the requirement to review school breakfast and breakfast-after-the-bell plans from all schools in the State, beginning one year after the date of the bill's enactment.
+The most significant such duty may be the requirement to review school breakfast and breakfast-after-the-bell plans from schools in the State, beginning one year after the date of the bill's enactment.
 Both departments may also see marginal annual expenditure increases resulting from the State's increased participation in administering school meal programs throughout the State.